BrewDawg/Tiraggo.EF/README.md

 ###Union, Intersect, and Except###

-We have added the ability to perform these operations.
-The samples below are simple queries from our NUnit test suite.
-These might be kind of silly but these tests are for merely validating the syntax.
+These might be kind of silly but they demonstrate syntax.

 Union
 ```csharp